Science Cluster

 No doubanjiang?
 Gochujang is 47% there.
 Miso + chili oil is 35%.
 Plain chili paste is 20%.
 Here's the honest math on each substitute, based on side-by-side cooking tests in my Hong Kong kitchen.

 No Shaoxing wine?
 I tested dry sherry, sake, white wine, mirin, and nothing — side by side in identical stir-fries.
-Here's exactly what changes with each substitute, ranked from best to catastrophic.
+See which substitute actually works (ranked from best to worst) and which one ruins your dish.